-Galaxy S20 vs Galaxy S9: What Buyers Need to Know
+Galaxy S20 vs Galaxy S9: Should You Upgrade?

 There are also a few other small improvements like a better front-facing camera, and it runs the latest Android 10 software.
 On the other side, you’ll be losing the 3.5mm headphone jack if you upgrade.
 If that’s important to you, get ready to buy some wireless headphones.

-The Samsung Galaxy S20 looks like a great phone that buyers will enjoy.
-We think it’s worth waiting for, and we think it’s worth buying over the Galaxy S10 even though that phone will likely have heavy discounts once the S20 arrives.
+The Samsung Galaxy S20 is a great phone that buyers will enjoy.
+We think it’s worth buying over the Galaxy S10 even though that phone will see several heavy discounts now that the Galaxy S20 is here.

+In closing, keep in mind that the Galaxy S9 is still a good phone, it’s just getting a little older and might not see too many more software upgrades.
+Plus, you’re probably envious of friends with triple camera phones and bigger screens.

-In closing, keep in mind that this information could change a little bit by the time these phones get released.
-That said, based on everything we’ve seen so far, not to mention the level of upgrades across the board, you’ll probably want to get the Galaxy S20 no matter what.
-We’ll have more information after February 11th when Samsung announces the Galaxy S20, so stay tuned for any and all news.
+With the level of upgrades across the board, you’ll probably want to get the Galaxy S20 no matter what, even with those crazy prices.
+So, choose which one you want and enjoy it.

 Latest